jphong125/stellaapic/Writerside/topics/End-Round.md

 game round transactions on their side in real time.

 If Operator does not need to finalize transactions in real time it is strongly recommended to disable EndRound functionality on the Lucky Monaco side.
-Instead, Data Feed API can be used for transaction finalization, in order to decrease the number of requests to the Operator system and keep traffic between two systems as light as possible.

 Important: EndRound request may be sent more than once.
 If the game round is already finalized, Operator should  ignore the EndRound request and return the success response.